SonOfGlory/rsschool-cv/cv.md

 [Linkedin profile](https://www.linkedin.com/in/denys-marytchak-a7903367/) | [denys.marutchak@gmail.com](mailto:contact@osf-global.com) | address: Krakow, Poland

+Summary: | A talented, multilingual ukrainian with logic skills and artistic passion.
+Passionate about solving problems in a non-standard way.
+Most of all appreciate the friendly attitude at work, despite the pressure.

 3. Summary (your goal, wishes, reveal what is important for you, what do you want and why.
 Some kind of self-presentation.
 In case of lack of experience  Junior Developer sells his/her potential, his/her passion and ability to learn fast.
 You shouldn't think that everybody is going to teach you when you come to the workplace .
 Rather being a Junior means always